 The Oklahoma City National Memorial and Museum chronicles the events surrounding the Oklahoma City bombing, memorializes those we lost, and showcases the very best of the human spirit in the face of darkness and evil.

-It’s one of the most touching memorials and museums we’ve ever visited.
+And… It’s simply one of the most touching memorials and museums we’ve ever visited.

 Outdoor Symbolic Memorial